JaroslavRusanov/JaroslavRusanov/README.md

 Frontend developer
 ------------------

-At this moment I'm looking for a job for a position junior frontend developer
+At this moment I'm looking for a job for a position frontend developer

 * 🌍  I'm based in Saint Petersburg, Russia
 * ✉️  You can contact me at [sco.nuff@gmail.com](mailto:sco.nuff@gmail.com) or [telegram](https://t.me/hecfyjd)